Your Questions - Answered.

 How do I apply for special accommodations?

-For those states which AAVSB handles the eligibility review, please complete a Request for Special Accommodation (pdf) and be sure it is completed and at the AAVSB office no later than the Application and Document Deadline above.
+For those states which AAVSB handles the eligibility review, please email AAVSB at: email@example.com to request a the application.
+Be sure it is completed and at the AAVSB office no later than the Application and Document Deadline above.

 Taking the Exam